 Jonathan Majors makes first appearance in court as judge sets trial date on domestic violence charges

-Jonathan Majors appeared in a Manhattan court on Tuesday, this time in person, to face domestic violence charges.
+Jonathan Majors appeared in a Manhattan court on Tuesday, this time in person, to face domestic violence charges lodged by his ex-girlfriend.
 During an appearance that lasted mere minutes, the judge set an Aug.
-3 trial date for the Creed III star, who has vehemently denied attacking his ex-girlfriend.
+3 trial date for the Creed III star, who has vehemently denied the accusations.

 Flanked by his current girlfriend, actress Meagan Good, and his lawyer, Priya Chaudhry, and clutching what appeared to be a Bible, Majors made his way through a throng of photographers and onlookers into the courtroom.
-He removed his sunglasses before approaching the bench, according to Variety.
+He removed his sunglasses before approaching the bench.

 Judge Rachel S. Pauley informed Majors that he must adhere to the court order and have "no contact whatsoever" with his accuser.
 "Yes, your honor," replied Majors, 33.